kaiserbergin/NBomber.Website/src/docs/docs/configuration.md

 }
 ```

-And then fetch it into your test (make sure that your custom settings located within correlated scenario settings):
+And then fetch it into your test (make sure that your custom settings located within related scenario settings):

 ```fsharp
 [<CLIMutable>]